ietf-teep/architecture/draft-ietf-teep-architecture.md

 format in {{I-D.ietf-suit-manifest}} for expressing how to install a Trusted Component, as well as any dependencies on other TEE components and versions.
-That is, dependencies from Trusted Components on other Trusted Components can be expressed in a SUIT manifest, including dependencies on any other TAs, or trusted OS code (if any), or trusted firmware.
+That is, dependencies from Trusted Components on other Trusted Components can be expressed in a SUIT manifest, including dependencies on any other TAs, trusted OS code (if any), or trusted firmware.
 Installation steps can also be expressed in a SUIT manifest.

 For example, TEEs compliant